zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

 * Define intents, utterances, entities.
 * Design a conversation flow.
 * Validate, debug and test your skill.
-* Integrate your the skill with your WebApp/Mobile App
+* Integrate the skill with your WebApp/Mobile App

 **Intended Audience**